20 Fun Things to do in Trinidad, Cuba

 The most prominent attraction of the Valley is the ancient watchtower used by plantation overseers to watch for escaped slaves.
 Climb to the top for an expansive view of the entire valley.

-This is the perfect place from which to survey the countryside.
+This is the perfect place to survey the countryside.

 The watchtower in Valle de los Ingenios one of the best things to see in Trinidad, Cuba